 I was aghast.
 To me, the elders’ admonition seemed utterly inappropriate and irrelevant.
 Sure, they were trying to help — except they were not qualified marriage counselors.
 By setting themselves up as experts, they were removing healthier options for members experiencing marital problems.
 Like, how about the possibility of troubled couples seeking help from real marriage counselors?

 Myra never found out why Phil was so sexually inept.
 Finally, after fifteen years she chose to end the marriage.

 Suffice to say, Myra vowed she would try out her next man before the wedding day, to make sure they were sexually compatible.
 Even though such independent thinking was completely contrary to the teachings of the religion, it made absolute sense to me.
 I took note that this was in direct opposition to what the religion taught about marriage.
 I wouldn’t take that information to the elders, though.
 I kept Myra’s confidence.
 Furthermore, I decided her situation was enough proof that the elders were acting inappropriately by counseling its members without proper training.
 I didn’t want to go into any future marriage blindly, either.
 I too, silently wondered about “trying out” the man I fell in love with, to make sure we were compatible, sexually.

 Nevertheless, Gabi was sure that she was going to wait until marriage to have sex.

-When I got involved in the dance world, obviously I didn’t have so much time anymore to hang out with Gabi.
+When I got involved in the dance world, obviously I didn’t have as much time anymore to hang out with Gabi.
 But, I was still going to meetings, occasionally and that’s when Gabi and Myra grilled me about my state of unusual happiness.
 My being suspiciously happy meant that some explanation was in order.
 They were worried I might get in trouble.

 Then, one day Gabi dropped by and announced, “I’m moving across town to a new congregation, Esther.
 I won’t be seeing you at the meetings anymore.”